Track data shape

 values that pass through a flow, so at any time you can quickly check if/when/how a given customer record has been processed.

-Tracked data shape is available for viewing for 15 days after it was last tracked.
+By default, tracked data is available for viewing for 15 days after it was last tracked.

 Depending on data volumes, allow 10 minutes for tracked data to be visible in data pools.